EnterpriseDB/tpa/RELNOTES.md

   Fixes a 403 error during the repository in clusters configured to use Postgres Extended (--2q) without setting --2Q-repositories and without providing a token.

+- Before restarting etcd, check endpoint health of etcd instances in the same harp_location only (since instances in other locations may not be reachable)

 ## v22.13 (2022-04-25)